 Contemporary, creative industries require individuals that can understand, analyse and challenge underlying principles of creative media production and creatively apply extensive skills to produce original work.
-With this in mind, the Foundation Degree (FD) in Visual Media Arts aims to produce graduates with a solid understanding and critical awareness of the creative industries and their role in society.
+With this in mind, the Foundation Degree (FD) Visual Media Arts aims to produce graduates with a solid understanding and critical awareness of production of relevant content for the creative industries.
 The programme aims to develop the individual's production skills and creativity in their chosen subject specialism by enabling them to produce challenging work that uses their chosen medium effectively.